 Our age isn’t the only age in which “givens” have been destabilized, for arguably every age where the economy has undergone a profound change, where there has been a war, where there has been a change in religious thinking, and like, has entailed a similar destabilization.
 However, our age might be the first to have undergone this destabilization and not allowed itself to indulge any of the options previously considered valid.
 If this is the case, we can start to see “The Meaning Crisis” as evidence of moral advancement and self-imposed for the sake of doing what’s right.

 It is not that we have stumbled into a dead end with no road out, or that we are locked in a room without a key — our inability is self-imposed, because we view the available options as wrong.
 Past generations didn’t find these options wrong, and so they did not suffer a crisis of meaning like we do.
 We, however, have raised our standards, and for that evolution we are paying the price.
-Instead of a child who has found himself lost in the forest without any idea of how to escape — what I believe is the common metaphoric understanding of “The Meaning Crisis” — I would argue that, from another angle, we are more like Thomas Moore being offered freedom by King Henry if only he will accept Henry’s annulment, or Malala refusing to follow orders from the Taliban.
-Both Moore and Malala suffer for their refused to “give in,” but there is something grand and noble about their refusal.
+Instead of a child who has found himself lost in the forest without any idea of how to escape — what I believe is the common metaphoric understanding of “The Meaning Crisis” — I would argue that, from another angle, we are more like Thomas More being offered freedom by King Henry if only he would accept Henry’s annulment, or Malala refusing to follow orders from the Taliban.
+Both More and Malala suffered for their refusal to “give in,” but there is something grand and noble about their refusal.

 Personally speaking, realizing that “the problem of meaning” is as old as humanity, and that we are suffering and experiencing the need acutely due to our refusal to use old and immoral solutions, helps me live with it.
-I am not stuck in a room I cannot escape, for I could escape it anytime, in the same way that Thomas Moore could escape execution by granting King Henry the annulment.
+I am not stuck in a room I cannot escape, for I could escape it anytime, in the same way that Thomas More could escape execution by giving King Henry what he wanted.
 Instead, I am choosing not to escape by a way that would have me repeat the wrongs of the past.
 I’m looking for a new way, a way I am still trying to figure out.
-That way may ultimately not exist — there is a real risk here — and the longer I look without finding the answer, the more intense and difficult the pains and tensions of “The Meaning Crisis” will become for me.
+That way road ultimately not exist — there is a real risk here — and the longer I look without finding the answer, the more intense and difficult the pains and tensions of “The Meaning Crisis” will become for me.
+But we must endure.

-Now, please don’t mistake me: I think we need to keep searching for a solution to the Meaning Crisis, and hopefully the works of O.G.
+Now, please don’t mistake me: I think we need to keep thinking the Meaning Crisis, and hopefully the works of O.G.
 Rose aid in this search.
-There is nothing wrong with Moore or Bonhoeffer accepting freedom from their imprisonment if they can do so without compromising their principles, and it is not wrong for anyone to try to save their lives on the right terms.
+There would have been nothing wrong with More or Bonhoeffer accepting freedom from their imprisonment if they could have done so without compromising their principles, and it is not wrong for anyone to try to save their lives on the right terms.
 So, again, please do not mistake me as saying that we should accept “The Meaning Crisis” and not try to do anything about it.
 Rather, I am saying that we should not metaphorically think of our crisis of meaning as a room we cannot escape.
 We can escape, and we know how, but we do not accept the terms.
 Instead, we’d rather face the existential anxiety resulting from trying to love our country without treating it like a religious idol, from accepting the complexity of life versus simplify it into fundamental premises (which requires taking on everything The True Isn’t the Rational trilogy explores), from us accepting different races, worldviews, cultures, and the like.
 We are committed to not using violence to escape our existential crisis, though we easily could.
 For this restraint, we are suffering, but that suffering is noble.

 The hope of this short work has been simply to offer a “new way of seeing” our crisis of meaning so that we might hold onto hope and not fall into despair.
 Hope matters, but only if that hope doesn’t arise out of wrongs and immoralities.
 Suffering a loss of meaning, we must refuse to accept “cheap hopes” like those found in nationalism or conspiracies, and instead cling to the “costly hope” (to allude to Bonhoeffer) that comes from sticking to our principles and believing that, if we keep working at it, things can work out.
 Perhaps things won’t — perhaps in the end those who gave into the temptations of bigotry, nationalism, fundamentalism, and closed-mindedness will find meaning in their lives while we never find a “new solution” to the meaning crisis which doesn’t compromise our beliefs and morals — but I still think it’s best to do what’s right.
 Perhaps this is the way today we can be martyrs, and in seeing ourselves as willing to be “martyred” by not accepting immoral and “cheap” solutions to the Meaning Crisis, perhaps in that very act we can find meaning.
 I think we can: I think seeing “The Meaning Crisis” as resulting from standing up for what’s right can help us feel like life is meaningful.
 In this way, embracing our crisis could be the act of solving it.